StellarSand/temp-mails/README.md

 # temp-mails
-A list of many disposable and temporary email address domains
+A list of many disposable and temporary email address domains.

+As of July 9, 2023, the final list has 156782 domains.